vinceimbat/vinceimbat/content/My daily review routine.md

 For projects, I just ask one question for each: What did I do to move this project closer to completion?
 For others, I would usually log new things, places, or media I explored.

 I conduct this daily review the morning after the day as part of [[My daily routine]] and write them using a [[templates/daily note]] template.
-These reports will be useful when I conduct my [[Monthly review]].
+These reports will be useful when I conduct my [[lms/monthly review]].

 # References